 3. Emergency virus removal

-If you suspect your PC has a virus, McAfee Labs Stinger can help stop it in its tracks, making it another essential component for your USB toolkit.
+If you suspect your PC has a virus, McAfee Stinger can help stop it in its tracks, making it another essential component for your USB toolkit.
 Once it’s downloaded you can drag the EXE file straight to your USB stick using Windows Explorer (you might want to rename the file ‘Stinger’ for convenience).